nafeezurc/cu_fintech_t2_project1/README.md

 ## Data collection & assets allocation

-- Data Collection: importing the closing of all S&P ETFs
+- Data Collection: importing a 5 years closing price for the top performed ETFs in the market.
-- Stock & Bonds ETF Asset allocation: with the use of historical beta to determine the level of risk of each ETF
+- Stock & Bonds ETF Asset allocation: with the use of 5 years historical beta to determine the level of risk of each ETF
 - Crypto asset allocation : the optimal crypto in the market.